Ensath/LightSpirits/README.md

 - The ground uses the ["Dirt Platformer Tiles"](http://opengameart.org/content/dirt-platformer-tiles) tile set by Lanea Zimmerman, licensed under CC-BY 3.0.

+- The health display uses the ["Pixel Hearts"](http://opengameart.org/content/pixel-hearts) sprite set by TokyoGeisha, available in the public domain.

 - The other enemies (yet to be added) use the ["16x16, 16x24, 32x32 rpg enemies--updated"](http://opengameart.org/content/16x16-16x24-32x32-rpg-enemies-updated) sprite set by Stephen "Redshrike" Challener, licensed under CC-BY 3.0.

 A description of CC-BY 3.0 and a link to the full license can be found at https://creativecommons.org/licenses/by/3.0/.